dr563105/mlops-project-grocery-sales/README.md

 The variable `date1` can be a date between 2017-08-16 and 2017-08-31.
 Please follow the exact data format to avoid errors.

+## Acknowledgements

+This final capstone project was created as a part of the [Mlops-zoomcamp course](https://github.com/DataTalksClub/mlops-zoomcamp) from [DataTalks.Club](https://datatalks.club).
+I'd like to thank the staff for providing high quality learning resource.
+I appreciate their time, effort and assistance in helping me complete the project.
+I highly recommend any aspiring data scientists this course.

 ## Plan/tasks
 - ### Data Pre-processing, Feature engineering, Model training, Validation and Prediction
     - :white_check_mark: Choose/collect dataset